One time around the world.

 So Hawaii was not a dream that we have had for years.
 But, spoiler, it is Hawaii is where we still often dream ourselves back to today.
 That sounds pretty cheesy, I know.
 But a lot of Hawaii memories, even very small ones, have burned themselves into our minds deeply.
 The islands in the Pacifics did it for us.

 Wanderlust in Corona times

-At the moment, however, I often have colorful flashbacks to the most beautiful experiences I've had around the world in recent years.
+At the moment, however, I often have colourful flashbacks to the most beautiful experiences I've had around the world in recent years.
 What a privilege!
 I am very grateful for that.
-Little friendly thoughts that pop up unexpectedly: the memory of the birds chirping on Big Island or the taste of pineapple freshly harvested from the garden are among them.
+Little thoughts that pop up unexpectedly: the memory of the birds chirping on Big Island or the taste of pineapple freshly harvested from the garden are among them.
 I also think about the great landscapes of New Zealand or schnapps evenings with strangers in Prague much more often at the moment than I used to.

 I'm happy to take you along on our "why-not" Hawaii stopover now.

 Even though the Hawaii experience starts a bit in San Francisco already:

 During a walk around the marina and fort, we happen to stumble upon some kind of street or harbour festival.
 Hawaiian chants are all around us, people wear flower necklaces, many of them are Hawaiians.
 We could not quite find out the reason for the celebration.
 It is probably about a sailing ship that starts from Hawaii, arrives on this day in San Francisco and is greeted cheerfully.
 We are fascinated by the friendly atmosphere and somehow we already feel a certain Hawaiian spirit here.
 And just like that, by chance, in the middle of a Californian city, we are already getting in the mood for the next destination of our trip.
 Hawaii - in a few days we would be there ourselves.